Graded Lawson-Stone Duality: Basic Definitions

+We are now ready to define the first of the two categories for our duality construction.

-We say that a homomorphism $\phi : S \to T$ of inverse semigroups is \emph{proper} if $\phi^{-1}(X)$ is an ultrafilter of $S$ for every ultrafilter $X$ of $T$.
-Fixing a group $\Gamma$, we denote by $\GIS$ the category of $\Gamma$-graded-Boolean inverse $\land$-semigroups, having as its morphisms proper graded homomorphisms $\phi : S \to T$ that preserve meets, and restrict to lattice homomorphisms $E(S) \to E(T)$ that preserve complements in principal order ideals.
+\begin{deff} Given a group $\Gamma$, we denote by $\GIS$ the category of $\Gamma$-graded-Boolean inverse $\land$-semigroups, having as its morphisms graded homomorphisms $S \to T$ of inverse semigroups, which preserve meets, and restrict to lattice homomorphisms $E(S) \to E(T)$ that preserve complements in principal order ideals. \end{deff}

+A homomorphism $\phi : S \to T$ of inverse semigroups is called \emph{proper} if $\phi^{-1}(X)$ is an ultrafilter on $S$ for every ultrafilter $X$ on $T$.
+In the duality established in~\cite{Lawson2, Lawson3} the (non-graded) morphisms in the inverse semigroup category are assumed to be proper, in addition to having the properties listed in Definition~\ref{is-cat-def} (i.e., preserving meets, and restricting to idempotent lattice homomorphisms that preserve complements in principal order ideals).
+We work with larger classes of morphisms in our categories, but will discuss proper morphisms as well.
+See Example~\ref{morph-eg} for an illustration of the possibilities allowed by relaxing the restrictions on the morphisms.